It’s never been a more confusing time to buy a MacBook.

-Here are the five models of MacBook currently available, counting different display sizes as distinct models.
+Here are the six models of MacBook currently available, counting different display sizes as distinct models.

 - MacBook Pro 13-inch